CodelikeC/AdaptiveAI-/README.md

 - **Detect** and **defend** against unusual changes or threats.
 - **Safely communicate** with systems like Safe AI.

-This project will serve as a precursor research branch, complementing the future Safe AI project.
+This project will serve as a precursor research branch, complementing the future Ethical AI project.

 ---